Ingredients

 Rest uncovered for 15 minutes so it relaxes.

-Shape into final loaf:
+Shape into a loaf:

-• Pull edges inward
+• Pull top and bottom edges inward to make a roll

 Handle gently to preserve gas.